Yes, PPE can be reusable. AmorSui is making sure of it

 How did the pandemic affect AmorSui’s business?

 During the pandemic, one of the things that really pushed me to pivot from laboratory to healthcare was seeing doctors and nurses having to wear one-time-use disposables over and over again.
 There were nurses in garbage bags because hospitals cannot find enough disposables.
 This could be solved with a product like ours.
-What we learned about the business and the whole healthcare PPE industry in general, is that reusable PPE is actually better than disposable products.
+What we learned about the business and the whole healthcare PPE industry in general is that reusable PPE is actually better than disposable products.

 Most disposable plastic products are made overseas, so anytime you have a crisis, you depend on an overseas supply chain.
 That’s why hospitals were looking for manufacturers who designed PPE domestically when there was a PPE shortage.
 Washable and reusable PPE has increased resilience, making it more cost-effective.
 With disposable PPE, you buy them once, use them once, throw them away, and then have to pay for them to be processed as medical waste.
 We want to change all that.
 Following the crisis, more healthcare systems are now open to having conversations about increased sustainability, resilience, and price shield from rising supply-chain costs in the future.
 We’re trying to make it easy for all these hospitals to see and adopt our PPE as an overall better solution.